✨ Health insurance, now in PayFit - learn more

 If you're dealing with a part-time worker in the UK, the same calculation applies.

-This means that regardless of how many days worked, they would will still be entitled to 5.6 weeks, multiplied by the number of days you work per week.
+This means that regardless of how many days worked, they will still be entitled to 5.6 weeks, multiplied by the number of days worked per week.

-For example, if you work just three days a week, you would multiply this number by 5.6.
+For example, if someone you employ works just three days a week, you would multiply this number by 5.6.

 3 days x 5.6 weeks = 16.8 days